 What’s your favourite social media?
 Why?

-I don’t think I have a favourite social media; I use them for different reasons so I have preferences depending on the goal.
-Every teacher for example should distinguish personal applications from professional ones.
+I don’t think I have a favorite social media; I use them for different reasons so I have preferences depending on the goal.
+Every teacher, for example, should distinguish personal applications from professional ones.
 When I teach I always recommend avoiding Whatsapp or Facebook groups with the students, just because they are not professional tools connected to the classroom environment.
 This doesn’t mean that I don’t like them; I find Facebook very useful especially to find events of any type that can be of great interest also for a school.
 But in class, with the students, I used to suggest different social networks like Edmodo or collaborative spaces such as Trello.

 Why did you become a teacher?